christophergandrud/Rep-Res-Book/Source/Children/FrontMatter/StylisticConventions.md

 - **Abstract Variables**

-Abstract variables, i.e. variables that do not represent specific objects in an example, are in `ALL CAPS TYPWRITER TEXT`.
+Abstract variables, i.e. variables that do not represent specific objects in an example, are in `ALL CAPS TYPEWRITER TEXT`.

 - **Clickable Buttons**